Home

 Accessible location

 Complete excision must be feasible without major aesthetic sequelae.
-Central or retro-areolar tumors: discussed case by case.
+Central or retro-areolar tumours: discussed case by case.

 03